 This article is regularly updated to reflect emerging developments.

-The NHS has announced the imminent launch of a coronavirus tracking app that will let users know if they’ve been in close proximity to someone infected with coronavirus and need to self-isolate.
+Back in May, the NHS announced the imminent launch of a coronavirus tracking app that would let users know if they’ve been in close proximity to someone infected with coronavirus and need to self-isolate.

 How will the contact tracing app work?